 Nature vs. Nurture

 Paradoxical Parenting is not inherent.
 Again, it doesn’t come naturally.
 Most of us learn a combination of Paradoxical and Survival Parenting skills throughout our childhood.
-If my parents predominantly parented Paradoxically, I have a greater likelihood to have stronger Paradoxical skills.
+If my parents predominantly parented Paradoxically, I have a greater likelihood of having stronger Paradoxical skills.

 I do not assign causes for my present Survival tendencies so that I may justify my continued Survival behaviors.
 That’s toxic blame.
 If I did that, I would continue in my imbalances.

-I seek to identify the causes of my problems for the purpose of understanding WHAT happened and WHY.
+I seek to identify the causes of my problems to understand WHAT happened and WHY.
 If I don’t do this, I will descend into toxic shame–blaming myself for all my failures.
-And that get’s me no where in resolving this conflict.
+And that gets me nowhere in resolving this conflict.
 My motivation for identifying the cause is to objectively evaluate the variables and recognize where my choices are now.

 A quote that has had a profound impact on me is Victor Frankl’s: “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
-When I evaluate the interactions in my past and my present relationships, I am able to find that space.
-And because I have learned to turn to Christ in that space (when someone is unkind to me or hurts me in any way), I am able to stop myself from responding in kind.
+When I evaluate the interactions in my past and my present relationships, I can find that space.
+And because I have learned to turn to Christ in that space (when someone is unkind to me or hurts me in any way), I can stop myself from responding in retaliation.
 I have faith that he has my back.
-He will make it right somehow, someway.
+He will make it right somehow, some way.
 And I will become stronger for the sacrifices he wants me to make.